The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 The gut-behavior connection is rarely obvious enough to trace directly.
 Most dog parents address the behavioral symptoms without considering the gut.
 Here's a framework for thinking about whether the two might be related in your dog.

 Feed the gut.
-Calm the mind.
+Support the mind.

 How to Support the Gut-Brain Axis